j34sy/ToolE/README.md

 You need to create a small ToDo? - No Problem

-You want to remeber something? - Go ahead
+You want to remember something? - Go ahead

 Or you need a subnet? - You'll get it quickly